TimZoet/SOL-manual/modules/core/render_pass.rst

 Render Pass
 ===========

 The :code:`VulkanRenderPass` manages the lifetime of a :code:`VkRenderPass`.
+The most important creation parameter is of course its layout.
+For this there is the :code:`VulkanRenderPassLayout`, which is created independently and can be reused.
+Through the layout all attachments, subpasses and their dependencies are defined.

 .. code-block:: cpp

+    // Specify attachments, subpasses, dependencies.
+    sol::VulkanRenderPassLayout layout;
+    ...
+    layout.finalize();

+    // Create actual render pass.
     sol::VulkanRenderPass::Settings settings;
     settings.device = device;
-    settings.layout = &renderPassLayout;
+    settings.layout = &layout;
     auto renderPass = sol::VulkanRenderPass::create(settings);

 Attachments